-Renal cosultation will be needed at times, especially with severe hyponatremia, but in most cases the treating clinician can evaluate and correct dehydration.
+Renal consultation will be needed at times, especially with severe hyponatremia, but in most cases, the treating clinician can evaluate and correct dehydration.

 Deterrence and Patient Education

-Although the CDC does not have defined guidelines on water intake recommendations, adults are encouraged to maintain between 2-3 L per day.
-Patients should be encouraged to replace their losses to keep up with activity, for example, marathon runners water should drink more than a nonmobile person.
-In elderly patients, excessive free water drinking can cause hyponatremia so balanced hydration solutions are recommended.
+Although the CDC does not have defined water intake recommendations, adults are encouraged to maintain between 2-3 L per day.
+Patients should be encouraged to replace their losses to keep up with activity.
+For example, marathon runners water should drink more than a nonmobile person.
+In elderly patients, excessive free water drinking can cause hyponatremia, so balanced hydration solutions are recommended.

 Pearls and Other Issues